C++ application programming interface

 • count_str(): the count value as a string in hexadecimal and decimal form for inspection and troubleshooting

-• control_bits(): returns the bits to be or'd in the control register
+• control_bits(): returns the strobe-related bits to be or'd into the control word

-Update types (d is the input value, q_prev is the previous output value, q is the new output value to be streamed out):
+Update types (d is the input value, q_prev is the previous output value, q is the new streamed value):

 • BitLoad